thomasnyc/cluster-toolkit/tutorial.md

 https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/thomasnyc/cluster-toolkit&cloudshell_tutorial=tutorial.md

-By the end of this tutorial, you'll be able to push changes to your Git repository and have Cloud Build automatically deploy or update your HPC cluster.
+By the end of this tutorial, you'll be able to deploy your HPC cluster.

 ---